 begs the question: The battle by pedants (including myself in the past) to rescue this saying from corruption is long lost and was misguided to begin with, considering ‘beg the question’ is at best an ambiguously worded paraphrase of a logical fallacy seldom found in ordinary discourse.
 If something raises or prompts a question, or conversely if it moots or presupposes its answer, say that.
 Avoid the original construction entirely and avoid the possibility of confusion, derailment, and unwanted commentary.

 comma pause: Commas are punctuation that formally divide a sentence, and should not be used in expository writing to dictate its pacing or emphasis.
-For instance: ‘The CEO said that, “We will look into it” ‘ or ‘She decided in that moment, that he would look into it.’
-If the effect is important the sentence can usually be rearranged to achieve it and remain grammar.
+For instance: ‘The CEO said that, “We will look into it” ‘ or ‘She determined that moment, that she would look into it.’
+If the effect is important the sentence can usually be rearranged to achieve it and remain grammar, but be wary of changing the meaning.

-six-feet: Variations of this type of hyphenation abound: ‘the screen is eight-inches wide,’ ‘she was five-feet, seven-inches tall.’
+six-feet: Variations of this type of hyphenation abound: ‘the screen is eight-inches wide,’ ‘she was five-feet, seven-inches tall,’ ‘it was four-and-a-half hours.’
 When dimensions are being enumerated, no hyphen is necessary.
-It is primarily when they act as an adjective that they must be united for clarity: ‘the board was two feet wide’ vs ‘a two-foot board.’
+It is when they act as a compound adjective that they must be united for clarity: ‘the board was two feet long’ vs ‘a two-foot-long board.’

 in between: As above, the ‘in’ may be omitted with advantage.